theonemartian/SyntaxAI/README.md

 1. **Download the Extension**
    - Clone or download this repository
    - Extract the files to a folder on your computer

 2. **Enable Developer Mode**
    - Open Chrome and go to `chrome://extensions/`
+   - Toggle "Developer mode" in the top right corner

+3. **Load the Extension**
+   - Click "Load unpacked"

+## 🎨 Writing Styles Available

+### 📋 **Built-in Styles**
+- **Professional** (Default): Clear, professional, and well-structured
+- **Casual**: Friendly, conversational, and approachable
+- **Formal**: Academic, precise, and sophisticated
+- **Concise**: Brief, direct, and to the point
+- **Creative**: Engaging, vivid, and interesting

+### ✏️ **Custom Style**
+Define your own rephrasing instructions:
+- "Make it sound more confident and persuasive"
+- "Use simple words that a 12-year-old can understand"
+- "Add more technical details and industry jargon"
+- "Make it sound more empathetic and caring"

+## ⚙️ Setup

+1. Click the SYNTAX extension icon in your toolbar
+2. Enter your OpenAI API key in the popup
+3. **Choose your preferred writing style:**
+   - **Professional** (Default): Clear and professional
+   - **Casual**: Friendly and conversational
+   - **Formal**: Academic and sophisticated
+   - **Concise**: Brief and direct
+   - **Creative**: Engaging and vivid
+   - **Custom**: Define your own style with specific instructions
+4. Click "Save All Settings"
+5. Use "Test Connection" to verify your setup

+### 🎨 Custom Style Examples

+When selecting "Custom Style", you can provide specific instructions like:
+- *"Make it sound more confident and assertive"*
+- *"Use simple language that anyone can understand"*
+- *"Add more technical details and industry terminology"*
+- *"Make it more empathetic and understanding"*
+- *"Write in a storytelling format with examples"*

+2. **Enable Developer Mode**
+   - Open Chrome and go to `chrome://extensions/`